jwmullally/iscsi-target-ramdisk/README.md

 * The PXE ROM requests and receives a DHCP boot response, pointing to the iPXE binary on TFTP.
 * iPXE is downloaded and executed, which issues another DHCP request and fetches `/srv/tftp/ipxe/entry.ipxe` over TFTP.
 * The user enters a username / password which are used as the authorization for the PXE HTTP requests.
+  * Caution: Boot files and iSCSI credentials can still be sniffed as they are transferred over the network.
+Only use on a physically secure network or direct connection.
 * iPXE chainloads `/srv/tftp/bootentries/menu.ipxe` over HTTP.
 * (Optional, default) The iSCSI target connection details are stored in the iBFT ACPI table.
 * The user selects a kernel to boot.